goabstract/Awesome-Design-Tools/README.md

 ### Design Inspiration

-Tools which allow you to explore the design patterns and user flows of popular apps for guidance and inspiration:
+The creative process can be tough.
+So if ideas don’t come to your mind right away, try to search for inspiration in the work of other designers.
+These design inspiration sites feature design patterns, user flows, email markups and creative solutions of popular companies and great products:

 * [CodeMyUI](https://codemyui.com/) — handpicked collection of web design & UI inspiration with code snippets. ![free.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/free.svg)
 * [Collect UI](http://collectui.com/) — a platform for your daily inspiration collected from daily ui & beyond.
 Based on Dribbble shots, 14419 hand picked designs. ![free.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/free.svg)